oracle/python-cx_Oracle/doc/src/api_manual/object_type.rst

 .. attribute:: ObjectType.attributes

-    This read-only attribute returns a list of the attributes that make up the object type.
-Each attribute has a name attribute on it.
+    This read-only attribute returns a list of the :ref:`attributes
+    <objectattr>` that make up the object type.

 .. attribute:: ObjectType.iscollection